AshishJadhav45/JavaScript/README.md

 # JavaScript
-This repo has only javaScript project and Stuff
+This repo has only javaScript project and other  Stuff

 ## JavaScript Quick Start
 Welcome to the world of JavaScript!
 This concise guide will give you a swift introduction to this versatile programming language.